 Each of London’s neighborhoods has a distinct style and unique vibe – and Greenwich is both charming and engaging.
-Although quite quaint, the district is packed with intriguing attractions.
-With a fascinating history that includes royals, sea navigators and astronomy, there are an incredible number of things to do in Greenwich.
+Although still quite quaint, the district is packed with top London visitor attractions.
+With a fascinating history that includes royals, sea navigators and astronomy, there are many fun things to do in Greenwich!

 Whether planning a day out in Greenwich or choosing it as a base for a longer London trip, there are plenty of things to do and see.

 The riverside location and expansive green space leave plenty of outdoor options for one day in Greenwich, London.
 Meanwhile, the indoor attractions in Greenwich are ideal for a rainy day.

 Greenwich, London FAQs